Handy CPF calculators and resources for housing planning

 Your housing journey extends beyond the initial purchase of your home.
 It involves safeguarding yourself and your loved ones against unforeseen circumstances.
 The Home Protection Scheme (HPS) is designed for this purpose.

 HPS is a mortgage-reducing insurance that protects you and your loved ones from losing your HDB flat in the event of death, terminal illness or total permanent disability.
-If you are using CPF savings to pay your monthly housing instalments, HPS is required.
-If you are using cash, we strongly encourage you to apply for HPS cover as well.
-You will also need to be in good health at the point of application to be eligible for HPS cover.
+If you are using CPF savings to pay your monthly housing instalments, you need to be insured under HPS.
+If you are using cash, we strongly encourage you to apply for HPS cover.
+You will need to be in good health at the point of application, to be eligible for HPS coverage.
 HPS insures you up to age 65, or until your housing loan is fully paid up, whichever is earlier.

-The Home Protection Scheme premium calculator computes the annual premium for your new HPS application, helping you to plan ahead, which may include setting aside savings in your OA for this premium payment.
-You will need details of your loan amount, loan term and type of interest rate (HDB concessionary rate or market rate) to use the calculator.
+The Home Protection Scheme premium calculator computes the annual premium for your new HPS cover, helping you to plan ahead, for example by setting aside savings in your OA for your premium payment.
+You will need details of your loan amount, loan term and type of interest rate to use the calculator.

-Your home is one of the biggest purchases in your life, so it’s imperative that you make proper preparations instead of just jumping into it without a second thought.
-When you’ve sorted out how much you’ll have to pay and how much you’ll need to save for it, owning your new home will no longer be a distant dream, but rather a goal within your reach!
+Your home is one of the biggest purchases in your life, so it’s imperative that you make proper preparations.
+When you’ve sorted out how much you’ll have to pay and how much you need to save for it, owning your new home will no longer be a distant dream but a goal within your reach!

 The information provided in this article is accurate as of the date of publication.